ayuubb/Emoji-search-reactJs/README.md

 ##### Feature

-- perform remote data capture in React with axio
+- perform remote data capture in React with axios
 - customize the rendered component according to the fetching process
 - React state management (with useState)
 - React lifecycle (with useEffect)